Dr Seyed Ghaffar

 Moreover, construction waste management and valorisation (WasteValue) is another of Dr Ghaffar's research interests.
-This research aims to study the feasibility of the circular economy (cradle to cradle) management of waste and environmental sustainability of the systems in construction.
+This research aims to study the feasibility of the circular economy (cradle to cradle) management of waste and the environmental sustainability of the systems in construction.
 WasteValue evaluates and analyses current technologies and strategies concerning construction and demolition waste management in the UK.

 - PhD in Civil Engineering - Material Science, Brunel University (2016)

 - BEng in Civil Engineering (1st Class Hons.), Brunel University (2012)